UD-UD/webpack-strip-log-loader/README.md

 ## Thanks

 Lots of thanks to
-* FusionCharts (my employer) for letting me build this during office hours
+* FusionCharts for letting me build this during office hours
 * And my colleagues there for the awesome ideas and feedback regarding this project